-However, threats to the validity of our findings could also arise from inappropriate aggregation of land tenure variables to the household level.
-In section 4.1 we explain our motivation to study tenure security primarily at the household level.
-We now study drivers of tenure security at the plot-level and compare this to the household-level findings by using the matched panel of plots (3510 out of 6139) to repeat some of the main analyses at the plot level.
-We estimate eq.1 and 2 without household-level controls, but with plot-level fixed effects.
-Outcome variables are defined at the plot level, namely an indicator variable taking the value one if a plot is considered very tenure secure, an indicator variable for the experience of a land conflict on the plot and the first difference of a land certificate on a plot.
-The results generally confirm the household-level results, but with two important differences: the negative effect of dry spells on perceived tenure security is weaker and the precipitation CV does not have a significant impact on the acquisition of new land certificates.
+Threats to the validity of our findings could also arise from inappropriate aggregation of land tenure variables to the household level.
+In section 4, we explain our motivation to study tenure security primarily at the household level.
+We now study drivers of tenure security at the plotlevel and compare this with the household-level findings by using the matched panel of plots (3,510 out of (6,139) to repeat some of the main analyses at the plot level.
+We estimate equations [1] and [2] without household-level controls but with plot-level fixed effects.
+Outcome variables are defined at the plot level, namely an indicator variable taking the value equal to one if a plot is considered very tenure secure, an indicator variable for the experience of a land conflict on the plot and the first difference of a land certificate on a plot.
+The results generally confirm the household-level results but with two important differences: the negative effect of dry spells on perceived tenure security is weaker and the precipitation CV does not have a significant impact on the acquisition of new land certificates.
 The first difference can potentially be explained with plot-level attrition effects and changes in the plot sample due to new plot acquisitions in between waves.
-The second difference may be due to the fact that the plot-level analysis cannot account for newly acquired plots with land certificates.
-Unconditional t-tests on the difference in means indicate that matched plots have a smaller average size compared to unmatched plots and are more likely to be documented with a land certificate.
+The second difference may be attributable to the fact that the plot-level analysis cannot account for newly acquired plots with land certificates.
+Unconditional t-tests on the difference in means indicate that matched plots have a smaller average size compared with unmatched plots and are more likely to be documented with a land certificate.
 Given the high number of unmatched plots, the plot-level analysis needs to be interpreted carefully, but it generally confirms the results obtained at the household level.